radbrt/eventbased-lineage/README.md

 Also, note that there are separate methods (wrappers) for writing pandas data frames to snowflake.
 The default pandas implementation simply passes an open connection to the `to_sql` method, which makes it hard to intercept.
 I have no clue if it is possible to improve this.

-Because I haven't had time to argue with `SecreetStr` yet, the password to the snowflake DB is plaintext which it *really should not be*.
-Sorry not sorry.
-This is after all just proof-of-concept.

 ## If you want to test this
 Due to the raggedy shape of this repo, there are quite a few prerequisites.